 CURRENT NON-RESECTOSCOPIC ABLATION DEVICES

-Current non-resectoscopic endometrial ablation technologies approved for use in the United States by the Food and Drug Association (FDA) are:
+Current non-resectoscopic endometrial ablation technologies approved for use in the United States by the Food and Drug Administration (FDA) are:

 ●bipolar radiofrequency (Novasure)